Coronavirus: Entire class quarantined after Swiss students fake COVID test to cut school | DW | 08.04.2021

-The high school teenagers are now facing legal consequences after their plan backfired and triggered an emergency response from their school.
+High school teenagers in Switzerland are now facing legal consequences after their plan backfired and triggered an emergency response from their school.

 Three high school students in the town of Basel in Switzerland falsified a coronavirus test result so that they could skip school for a couple of days, local newspapers reported on Wednesday.